fpt and WinFPT Reference Manual - Command-line Commands

 Function:

 This command is used when migrating code from VMS to other operating systems.
-It may also be useful in supporting some of the software research applications described here.
+It may also be useful in supporting some of the software research applications described on the Research Page.

 Fortran I/O statements are replaced by calls to Sector7's VX/Tools RMS library routines.
 These are the statements introduced by the keywords: ACCEPT BACKSPACE CLOSE DELETE ENDFILE INQUIRE OPEN PRINT READ REWRITE TYPE UNLOCK WRITE